 Of course, Zhiyun also made sure to offer plenty of clearance between the mounted camera and gimbal arms, so you simply won’t have trouble balancing even the heaviest setups.

-What might surprise you is the cost, which is actually less than that of the DJI RS2 and closer to the price of the Zhiyun Weebill 2.
+What might surprise you is the cost, which is actually less than that of the DJI RS3 Pro and closer to the price of the Zhiyun Weebill 3.

-The reason it costs less than those two is because it’s a fairly unremarkable, bare-bones gimbal outside of its motor torque and balancing power.
-You don’t have the fancy touch screen LCD display of the Weebill 2, or the carbon fiber construction of the DJI RS2.
-On the topic of the Carbon Fiber RS2, the Crane 3S is over two times heavier than the RS2 (5lbs vs 2.36lbs).
+The reason it costs less than those two is that it’s a fairly unremarkable, bare-bones gimbal outside of its motor torque and balancing power.
+You don’t get a fancy touch screen, or the carbon fiber construction of the DJI RS3 Pro.
+With its aluminum construction, the Crane 3S ends up being over two times heavier than the RS2 or RS3 Pro.

-That means while the Crane 3S is one of the few gimbals that works with certain camcorders and cinema cameras, most people will be better off with a gimbal like the DJI RS2 or Zhiyun Weebill 2.
-For virtually every mirrorless camera, DSLR camera and pocket cinema camera, you would basically be paying for a whole lot of power that you simply don’t need.
+That means while the Crane 3S is one of the few gimbals that works with certain camcorders and cinema cameras, most people will be better off with a gimbal like the DJI RS3 Pro or Zhiyun Weebill 3.
+For virtually every mirrorless camera, DSLR camera, and pocket cinema camera, you would basically be paying for a whole lot of power that you simply don’t need.